Prag8855/aab/content/guides/haftpflichtversicherung.md

 Personal liability insurance (*Privathaftpflichtversicherung*) protects you from most claims against you:[^1]

 - **Damage you cause to the apartment you rent** (doors, floors and walls, but not your own things)
     For example, if your washing machine breaks, floods the apartment you rent, and destroys the wooden floor, the insurance company will pay the repairs.
+It covers most apartment repairs when you [move out](/guides/moving-out).
 - **Damage you cause to other people's property**
     If you accidentally send someone a virus that breaks their computer, or scratch someone's car with your bicycle,[^2] they can sue you for damages.
-The insurance company will pay the legal fees and the reparations.
+The insurance company will pay for the repairs and the legal fees.
 - **Damage caused by your spouse and children**
     Liability insurance covers your family too, except your children under 7 years old.[^3] Your children over 6 years old are covered until they finish their studies.[^4]
 - **Injuries caused to other people**